-Foster parents shall be certified in first aid every three years, beginning in the initial training cycle (or by October 10, 2010, for foster parents already licensed).
+Foster parents shall be certified in first aid initially prior to licensure and every three years thereafter.
 Foster parents shall maintain a certificate indicating the date of training and expiration.
-On-line training is not accepted.

 Child Abuse Reporting

 Each foster parent shall complete two hours of training on child abuse identification and reporting: